jthero3/KcalebelohVolumetrics/README.md

 # KcalebelohSystem-Volumetrics
-Volumetric clouds configs for the KSP Kcalbeloh mod
+Volumetric clouds configs for the KSP Kcalbeloh mod.
+Works with latest release 4.

+Originally made by ProximaCentauri-star, modified by Jthero3.

 # INSTALLATION